zakariamohamed123/p3-aggregate-methods/README.md

-# Aggregate methods mini lesson
+# Mini lesson: Aggregate methods

 ## Learning Goals

-- Write aggregate methods.
+- Write aggregate methods to collect data about objects using their related objects.

 ***